18F/10x-MLaaS/README.md

 Once you've got those things, here's what happens when you run `python app.py`:
  - Gets survey responses from the Qualtrics API using the latest responseId on hand.
 If you don't have any responses yet, then you're running this for the first time and it'll download all of the responses to-date, placing them in `db.csv`
  - Trains a ham-spam classifier if you don't already have one (takes about 10 minutes)
- - Uses the classifier to predicts on the new data you've just downloaded, writing results to an excel file for review
+ - Uses the classifier to predict on the new data you've just downloaded, writing results to an excel file for review
- - Once you've been able to review the predictions and save your corrections, the script writes the corrected predictions back to the database
+ - Once you've been able to review the predictions and save your corrections, tell the script you've done so and it'll write the corrected predictions back into the database

  In the future, it'll:
  - log performance of the models (based on the ground truth established by the review)
  - log performance of model training iterations
  - only retrain the model if a certain threshold of newly labeled and human-validated samples is met
- - extend to the three other page-level comment fields.
+ - extend to the three other page-level comment fields